A Renter's Policy Covers More Than You Think!

-What does a renters policy cover?
+What does renters Insurance cover?

 - Personal Property

 There will always be instances where you could be held liable.
 If you damage a neighbor's property, or your child throws something through a window, your policy should cover it.
-Additionally, if someone is at your home and they fall or injure themselves, the policy will help cover those medical expenses.
+Additionally, if someone is at your home, and they fall or injure themselves, the policy will help cover those medical expenses.

 - Other Living Expenses